amirhosseinzlf/STARLA/Mountain_Car/README.md

 1. Clone the repo on your Google drive and run the codes using Google Colab https://colab.research.google.com/.
 2. Download the Dataset of replication package from [here](https://drive.google.com/drive/folders/16ALL0MuDw2bIDJenD12VLny_4vY23qDE?usp=sharing) and upload it to you Google drive (if you change the location of the files you need to update their path in notebooks).
-3. To generate test episodes: open `STARLA.ipynb` Mount your drive and run the code.
+3. To generate test episodes: open `RUN_STARLA_MTC.ipynb` Mount your drive and run the code.
-4. To execute the final results run `Execute_Results.ipynb`.
+4. To execute the final results run `RE_EXECUTE_MTC.ipynb`.

-The code to generate the results of research questions are in the `RQ` folder
+The code to generate the results of research questions are in seperate files

-### Repository Structure

-This is the root directory of the repository.
-The directory is structured as follows:

-    Replication package of STARLA
-     .
-     |
-     |--- STARLA/RQ/                        Codes to replicate RQ1 - RQ2 and RQ3
-     |
-     |--- STARLA.ipynb                      Implementation of the algorithm
-     |
-     |--- Execute_Results.ipynb             Execution of the result (required for RQ1 and RQ3)

 ### Dataset Structure

   A Dataset is provided to reproduce the results.
 This dataset contains our DRL agent, training data of the agent, episodes of random testing of the agent, episodes generated STARLA, execution data of generated episodes as well as the data required to compare the similarities of states and answer RQs.

-    STARLA-dataset
+    STARLA-MTC-dataset
      .
      |
      |--- /dqn-cartpole-50000-with127-GA-Mut-2.pkl             Trained DQN agent 50k steps in Cartpole environment